Brood XI: 1937 emergence

 To the great interest of entomologists, Brood XI was rediscovered on its 1937 emergence by Prof. Jerauld Manter of the University of Connecticut, who was informed on June 7, 1937, that periodical cicadas had been seen near the town of Willington, Connecticut.
 On visiting he found what appeared to be a "thriving colony" in pastureland to the east of the town on a farm belonging to a Mr. John Blahusiak.
 Manter noted references to cicadas being heard in the locality in 1903 and 1920, and observed the colony covering an area of about 10 acres, with "many thousands clinging to the trees".
 However, he added that given the absence of other reports the colony was probably "the last remnant" of Brood XI.

 1954 emergence

-The final record of Brood XI cicadas was made, once again, by Manter, who revisited the site in 1954.
+The most recent record of Brood XI cicadas was made, once again, by Manter, who revisited the site in 1954.
 Cicadas were observed from June 10, but it was noted that "at no time did their numbers approach those of 1937".
 A visit later in the summer found no evidence of egg laying or consequent wilting of twigs, unlike in 1937, leading to the conclusion that the cicadas were approaching extinction.
 A search conducted in 1971 at the same site revealed no individuals, and no records of Brood XI have appeared since.
 Habitat fragmentation and environmental pressures resulting from the area being at the edge of the species' range have been put forward as reasons for the brood's extinction.